 If you own vehicles for transporting ladders, paint, sprayers, and other equipment to and from job sites you need commercial auto insurance in case of collision or accident.
 Your personal auto policy will exclude coverage if they find out you were using your vehicle for business purposes.
 That's why a painter insurance package isn't complete without commercial auto.
 Most commercial auto policies will include collision coverage, medical payments, bodily injury, and comprehensive coverage.

 Inland Marine Insurance

 An inland marine insurance policy covers damages that may occur to any tools or equipment that you’re transporting between your business location and a job site.
 It also covers theft or vandalism to your equipment when it's stored at a job site.
 Anything not permanently affixed to your vehicle is excluded from commercial auto coverage.
-To help protect your expensive equipment, this insurance policy comes in handy.
+Having equipment coverage to help protect your expensive equipment comes in handy with this insurance policy.

 Professional Liability Insurance

 While the need for a professional liability insurance policy isn't typically a necessary coverage for painting contractors, it may apply depending on the services you provide.
 If you give professional advice or opinions to clients, a professional liability policy may be necessary.
 An experienced agent can help you determine if you need this to protect your business.